04 February 2020

 By Ellie Palmer

-The Latvian-based music festival presents four weekends of music, with big-named pianists booked in for 2020
+The Latvian-based music festival announces its four weekends of music, with plenty of big-named pianists booked in

 As with their inaugural edition last year, the festival will present four orchestras, anchoring each weekend of three evening and two noon orchestral and chamber music concerts.